thevickypedia/expose/docs/_sources/README.md.txt

 Simply let `expose` create a self-signed SSL certificate and a private key.

-- `EMAIL`: Email address to create the self-signed SSL and private key.
+- `EMAIL_ADDRESS`: Email address to create the self-signed SSL and private key.
 Defaults to `USER@expose-localhost.com`
-- `ORG`: Organization name for the certificate.
+- `ORGANIZATION`: Organization name for the certificate.
 Defaults to the AWS endpoint.

 </details>